case-contract-testing/contract-case/packages/case-boundary/docs/case-boundary.boundarymockdefinition.md

 ## BoundaryMockDefinition interface

-This interface describes a Mock Definition as seen by the boundary
+This interface describes a Mock Definition, when viewing through jsii

 **Signature:**